seedcommons/madeline/documentation/accounting/SETUP.md

 1. In your Madeline environment click `Manage > Accounting Settings` in the main menu.
 1. Click the `Connect to QuickBooks` button.
 A popup opens.
 1. Sign into your Intuit Developer account.
+1. Choose a sandbox company to connect to.
 1. Click the `Authorize` button to share data between QuickBooks and Madeline.
 1. A message should appear from Madeline that you can now close the window.
 1. Close the window.
 Refresh the main Madeline window.
 The QuickBooks settings page should show `QuickBooks Status`